 Deborah Copenhaver Fellows

 Deborah is a horsewoman, raised on a cattle ranch in northern Idaho and brought up in a competitive family of rodeo champions.
-She holds a BA degree with a fine-art major following study in Italy where her passion for sculpture came alive and continues today.
-In the post-Vietnam era, Deborah gained recognition and won competitions to create veterans’ memorials including the Inland Northwest Vietnam Veterans Memorial, Montana State Vietnam Veterans Memorial, and Washington State Korean War Veterans Memorial.
-At the same time she was creating many monumental portrait sculptures, some of which include Bing Crosby, Adolf Coors, Henry Kaiser, Frank Erwin, and commissions for Boy Scouts of America and other corporations.
-She and her husband, Fred Fellows, live on their horse ranch in Arizona and she now prefers sculpting the Western heritage from which she came.
+She holds a BA degree with a fine-art major following study in Italy.
+In the post-Vietnam era, Deborah gained recognition creating veterans’ memorials including the Inland Northwest Vietnam Veterans Memorial, Montana State Vietnam Veterans Memorial, and Washington State Korean Veterans Memorial.
+Corporate commissions have included Boy Scouts of America, Coors, Kaiser Corporation and the University of Texas.

 In 2008, the National Sculpture Society elected Deborah Fellows as a “Life-time Member,” and in 2009 she was inducted into the Cowgirl Hall of Fame in Fort Worth, Texas.

 In 2011, Deborah was chosen to create a statue of Barry M. Goldwater for the National Statuary Hall in Washington, DC.
 In 2017, she sculpted James Bowie for the Alamo in San Antonio, Texas